upstream-se/guidebook-draft/docs/meta/lifecycle-governance/versioning-model/index.md

 - The discipline can evolve without silent drift.
 - Readers can distinguish between structural change and editorial refinement.

-Versions are expressed as:

-MAJOR.MINOR.PATCH
+## Major version lines and lifecycle states

+Each **major version line** (vN.x.y) represents a distinct normative state of the discipline.
+It defines a stable configuration of Foundations against which validity and compliance may be assessed.

+A major version line may exist in one of three sequential lifecycle states:

+- **Next** — The forthcoming major version under development.
+It may be publicly visible under `/next`, but does not constitute a normative reference.
+- **Current** — The latest released major version line.
+It is the default normative reference and may receive minor and patch increments.
+- **Prior** — A previously Current major version line.
+It remains normative and citable but is no longer the default reference.
+It may receive patch increments for a defined maintenance window, as specified in lifecycle governance.

+Only released major version lines (Current or Prior) constitute normative references.

 ## Version number structure

 Versions are expressed as MAJOR.MINOR.PATCH.

-Each **major version** of the guidebook represents a distinct normative state of the discipline.
-It defines a stable configuration of Foundations against which validity and compliance may be assessed.
+Within a given major version line:

-Each **minor version** represents a refinement of a major version.
+- A **minor version** represents a refinement of that major version.
 It incorporates clarifications or non-normative improvements while preserving the normative state defined by the major version.

-Each **patch version** represents an editorially corrected state of a minor version.
+- A **patch version** represents an editorially corrected state of a minor version.
 It addresses defects in expression without affecting interpretation or validity conditions.

-A change in the MAJOR component occurs only when the normative core defined in Foundations changes.
+A change in the MAJOR component establishes a new major version line and therefore a new normative state.

-A change in the MINOR component occurs when refinements or clarifications are introduced that do not alter validity conditions.
+A change in the MINOR component introduces refinements or clarifications that do not alter validity conditions.

-A change in the PATCH component occurs when editorial corrections are applied that do not affect meaning.
+A change in the PATCH component applies editorial corrections that do not affect meaning.

 Minor and patch increments do not establish a new normative state.
 Version increments are determined by the nature of the change, not by its size.